bigskysoftware/htmx/www/docs.md

 If you are interested in adding your own extension to htmx, please [see the extension docs](/extensions)

-### Official Extensions
+### Included Extensions

-Htmx offers some officially supported extensions that are tested against the htmx code base, including:
+Htmx includes some extensions that are tested against the htmx code base.
+Here are a few:

 | Extension | Description
 |-----------|-------------